CARPool Covariance: Fast, unbiased covariance estimation for large-scale structure observables: Statistical methods

-Note that unlike the sample covariance matrix, the estimate $\boldsymbol{\Sigma_{yy}}(\boldsymbol{\beta})$ is not guaranteed to be positive semi-definite by construction for a finite number of samples, even though its expectation is.
+Also, unlike the sample covariance matrix, the estimate $\boldsymbol{\Sigma_{yy}}(\boldsymbol{\beta})$ is not guaranteed to be positive semi-definite by construction for a finite number of samples, even though its expectation is.
 We will comment further on positive-definiteness in the numerical results of section \ref{sec:results}.